culurciello/convert_videos/README.md

 ### Installation:

-Install 'ffmpeg' on your terminal
+Install `ffmpeg` on your terminal

-on OS X: '''brew install ffmpeg'''
+on OS X: `brew install ffmpeg`

 ### Usage:

-'''python3 convert video.py /directory/where/videos/are/stored/'''
+`python3 convert video.py /directory/where/videos/are/stored/`